DRCA permanent impairment procedures

 Delegates must record notes in R&C ISH which justifies functional medical assessment and attach relevant medical evidence to ISH.

-NEL is a subjective concept and delegates must consider the self-reported scores in conjunction with medical evidence carefully and determine what NEL the client suffered as a result of the specific injury being assessed.
+NEL is a subjective concept, and delegates must carefully consider the self-reported scores in conjunction with medical evidence and determine what NEL the client suffered because of the specific injury being assessed.

-NEL scores are done on a case-by-case basis and will rest on the evidence provided to determine the claim.
+NEL scores are examined on a case-by-case basis and will rest on the evidence provided by the client to determine the claim.

 NEL scores must not be:

-• reduced unless there is clear evidence to support this, and only once the veteran has been provided an opportunity to clarify or respond to delegate’s concerns with the self-assigned NEL score
+• reduced - unless there is clear evidence to support this, and only once the veteran has been provided an opportunity to clarify or respond to the delegate’s concerns with the self-assigned NEL score

 NEL assessments are not required when: